This article explains the several components of OutSystems. It also explains how to set up OutSystems on the cloud or on-premises.

 Management Environment: The environment that hosts LifeTime application, which is the infrastructure management console.
 Given its requirements, LifeTime application must run in a dedicated environment.
 Installing LifeTime in an existing environment is not a supported scenario.
 Learn how to size an environment for the infrastructure management console.

-You can have your infrastructure on the cloud, on-premises, or with a hybrid configuration, where some environments are on the cloud, and some on-premises.
+You can have your infrastructure on the cloud or on-premises.
 Learn more about the possible OutSystems infrastructure configurations.

-If you're using OutSystems PaaS, you don't need to worry about installing or licensing your infrastructure.
-Once you receive your OutSystems PaaS it is ready for you to develop your apps.
+If you're using OutSystems Cloud, you don't need to worry about installing or licensing your infrastructure.
+Once you receive your OutSystems Cloud, it is ready for you to develop your apps.

 If you're installing OutSystems on-premises, be sure you have a valid activation code, or license files.
 Without them you won't be able to deploy applications to your environments.
 So be sure to check how OutSystems licensing works.